-China still blocking EU visit to Uighur 'genocide' region
+China still blocking EU visit to Uighur 'genocide' zone

 The visa-bans and asset-freezes on four Chinese officials and one entity, to be agreed next week, are tied to Uighur abuses.

-These include systematic rape and forced sterilisation of Uighur women, according to investigations by leading media and human rights organisations, such as the BBC and Human Rights Watch (HRW).
+These include rape and forced sterilisation of Uighur women, according to investigations by leading media and NGOs, such as the BBC and Human Rights Watch (HRW).

-They also include use of Uighur women's hair to make wigs for export, forced labour, and cultural brainwashing in mass-scale internment camps.
+They also include cutting off Uighur women's hair to make wigs, forced labour, and cultural brainwashing in mass-scale internment camps.

 "As regards the situation in Xinjiang, we have spoken out clearly and repeatedly on the situation of Uighurs, expressing grave concerns about political re-education camps, surveillance, and restrictions on freedom of religion and belief," the EU spokesperson said.